Navigating BEPS Pillar Two Accounting Standards

 On 18 June 2023, the Swiss people voted in favor of implementing the global minimum tax framework (BEPS Pillar Two) agreed by the OECD/G20 Inclusive Framework.

-In this blog series our experts are highlighting practical application issues Swiss MNE groups should think about in order to manage and optimize future top-up tax consequences.
+Our experts highlight practical application issues Swiss MNE groups should think about in order to manage and optimize future top-up tax consequences.

 Anne Marie Anselmi